jalberse/java_dfa/README.md

-# java_dfa
+# Java DFA
-An example of a DFA represented in Java
+An example of a DFA implemented in Java